-• Subsistence resources could be periodically affected with no apparent effect on subsistence harvests.
+Subsistence resources could be periodically affected with no apparent effect on subsistence harvests.

-• Adverse impacts to subsistence activities are of an accidental and/or incidental nature and limited to a short term.
+Adverse impacts on subsistence activities are of an accidental and/or incidental nature and limited to a short-term period.

-• Adverse impacts which disrupt subsistence activities, or make subsistence resources unavailable, undesirable for use, or only available in greatly reduced numbers, for a substantial portion of a subsistence season for any community.
+Adverse impacts which disrupt subsistence activities, or make subsistence resources unavailable, undesirable for use, or only available in greatly reduced numbers, for a substantial portion of a subsistence season for any community.

-• Adverse impacts resulting in one or more important subsistence resources becoming unavailable, undesirable for use, or available only in greatly reduced numbers for any community.
+Adverse impacts resulting in one or more important subsistence resources becoming unavailable, undesirable for use, or available only in greatly reduced numbers for any community.